Fabiosdl/e-commerce-api/README.md

 A complete e-Commerce API that allows users to browse products, add them to a basket, checkout, and pay using PayPal.

-The API is secured with Spring Security for authentication and authorization.
+The API is secured with Spring Security + JWT for authentication and authorization.
 When a user logs in, a basket is automatically created if one does not already exist.
 If it’s the user’s first time, they must register, with built-in input validation to prevent unwanted scripts.

 Each time a product is selected, stock levels update in real time.
-If a user abandons their basket, it is saved for 24 hours before being deactivated, restoring item quantities.
+If a user abandons their basket, it is saved for 24 hours since its last update before being deactivated, restoring item quantities.
 When a user confirms their basket, an order is generated with all the details, including items, quantity, and total price.
 Payments are processed via PayPal integration.

 ## Key Technologies: